vijaylaxmipb/QuizWhiz/README.md

 ### As a first time user

 -I want a responsive site that will accomodate all screen sizes.
--I want to see a unique and uniform design and consistent color scheme.
+-I want to be able to play a fun, interactive game that will entertain me.
+-I would like to trial my general knowledge to see how much I know.
 -I want buttons that work as they are supposed to be.
 -I want a how to play button that gives instructions on how to play game.
 -I want an alert section which shows whether the option i clicked is correct or incorrect